gocodeup/rest-blog/src/main/resources/curriculum/ii-rest-and-relationships/10-building-relationships-ii.md

     - A single post can be filed under `javascript, DOM, and web design`

-Thinking about this and how we implemented the Users-Posts relationship, try to add the needed fields to `Post` and `Category`
+Thinking about this and how we implemented the Users-Posts relationship, try to add the needed fields to `Post` and `Category`.
+As well, add the getters/setters

 ***Keep in mind that the relationship is slightly different!***